dgraph-io/dgraph/wiki/content/mutations/reverse-edges.md

 ### More reverse examples

-In RDF the correct way to apply reverse edges is very straightforward.
+In RDF the correct way to apply reverse edges is very straight-forward.

 ```RDF
 name: String .